-Section 4.5 of the Student Bar Association Bylaws for Recognized Student Groups States that:

-Student Groups may be approved as a Recognized Student Group.
+Section 4.5 of the Student Bar Association Bylaws for Student Groups States that: Student Groups may be approved as a Recognized Student Group.
 Once approved as a Recognized Student Group, that group must seek approval as a Funds Eligible Student Group in order to receive SBA funding.
 Groups must hold executive board elections before the last week of April.
-Two (2) executive members of each student group will be given all student email privileges but may not send out all student emails without permission from the SBA President and Secretary.
-All student group e-board members must have completed two (2) semesters of the JD or AJD program.
-Groups receiving academic credit from Vermont Law and Graduate School, including but not limited to Academic Moot Corts, Vermont Law and Graduate Review and the Vermont Journal of Environmental Law, shall be exempt from governance by these rules.
+Two (2) executive members of each student group will be given all student email privileges.
+All student group e-board members must be in the Mater's program or have completed two (2) semesters of the JD or AJD program.
+Groups receiving academic credit from Vermont Law and Graduate School, including but not limited to Academic Moot Corts, Vermont Law Review and the Vermont Journal of Environmental Law, shall be exempt from governance by these rules.